Breast Cancer Awareness Month

-During Breast Cancer Awareness Month, I urge women to re-evaluate the stress in their lives.
+October is Breast Cancer Awareness Month and during this time, I urge women to re-evaluate the stress in their lives.
 Learn how stress compromises your immune response, affects cancer and other serious diseases.

 Studies continually support the theory that stress may promote cancer development.
 Evidence is accumulating that chronic stress is linked with developing certain kinds of cancer.
 Some studies show that women who have experienced chronic stress had higher rates of breast cancer.

 Regular self-breast exams and mammograms are standard tools to fight breast cancer.
 Practicing stress reduction can not only reduce the risk of cancer but improve health on multiple levels and make life worth living.